roescodynex89-sketch/roescodynex89-sketch/README.md

 MangoCart is a full-stack web application where users can explore different mango varieties, view detailed information, read comments, and share their own mango reviews.
 Authenticated users can add new mango listings, manage their own mangoes, and interact with the community through comments.

-**Tech Stack:** Next.js •Tailwind CSS •Animation •TypeScript •Express.js •MongoDB •Better Auth •JWT
+**Tech Stack:** Next.js • Tailwind CSS • Animation • TypeScript • Express.js • MongoDB • Better Auth • JWT

 ---